 Boring beetles attack many varieties of plants and trees.
 The main types of wisteria borers are the long-headed borer or round-headed borer.
 These are actually beautiful beetles with vibrant coloring.

 The long-headed borer has lengthy antennae and their larvae are called round-headed borers.
 These appear as chubby yellowish-white grubs with brown heads and evident mouth parts.
 Round-headed borers on wisteria cause the majority of the damage as they feed and tunnel into wood.

-Some of the most common varieties that may become pests on wisteria are the Asian long-horned beetle and the spotted tree borer.
+One of the most common varieties that may become pests on wisteria is the spotted tree borer.
 Wisteria borer control begins before the adults lay eggs and prior to tunneling activity.